-HOW TO GROW RUNNER BEANS IN THE UK
+HOW TO SOW AND GROW RUNNER BEANS IN THE UK

 Runner beans are one of the most reliable vegetables to grow in the UK.
 They will not only produce a delicious crop of beans with very little effort but they will also produce a delightful display of flowers in July time.

 We recommend sowing the seed indoors / under cover and then transplanting them outside when the seedlings have emerged.
 Runner Beans can also be sown directly in the soil when all danger of frost has passed (end May / very early June 2017).
 The problem with direct sowing is that the seeds are a great delicacy for mice and other small animals!
 Wet weather can also rot the beans.

 Dates for sowing seed are the same for dwarf and climbing varieties.

 To adjust the calendar dates for your town, click here.

 Start saving inner cardboard tubes from toilet rolls – early January

 Sow Runner Bean seeds in pots indoors the first week of May